National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/intro.md

 Finally, N3C has worked hard to make these resources secure _and_ accessible.
 Enclave access requires coverage by a Data Use Agreement, which hundreds of institutions across the US and beyond have signed on behalf of all their employees and students.
-Data itself is accessed via a guided Data Use Request form in the enclave, and researchers can invite others to their projects at any time.
+Data itself is accessed via a guided Data Use Request form in the Enclave, and researchers can invite others to their projects at any time.
 See Chapters [-@sec-onboarding] and [-@sec-access] for details.

 ### For Institutions {#sec-intro-next-institutions}

 There are two primary ways that institutions can participate in N3C: (1) by signing an institutional Data Use Agreement; and (2) by contributing data.

-Signing an institutional Data Use Agreement provides access to N3C's data enclave to all employees and students at your institution.
+Signing an institutional Data Use Agreement provides access to N3C's data Enclave to all employees and students at your institution.
 Hundreds of institutions have done so, connecting their research community to a vast network of data, tools, and expertise.
 For more information about Data Use Agreements, see @sec-onboarding.